 That’s what I am reading on several forums on the internet.
-Pension companies, SSS and others do not like to send your money to the Philippines directly.
-For that reason an EXPAT has to find an other way of getting his money here.
+Pension companies, SSS and others do not like to send your money to the Philippines directly. +Not to mention the fact that sending money from the United States and Canada carries with it varied tax stipulations for senders when they go to prepare their e-file. + For that reason an EXPAT has to find an other way of getting his money here.
 And going to get it yourself in your home country every month is NOT an option.

 Many people are using bank checks to get their money available in the Philippines.
 Others are asking their family to transfer money to them through Western Union, Xoom or other companies.
 Some are using their credit cards and withdraw from ATM machines.
 All these methods cost lots of money.
 Costs vary on the way they do it and varies per bank.
 I have read of percentages of 5 to 10,